Szentendre: History

 There was also considerable Dalmatian immigration.
 The Dalmatian families settled on Donkey Mountain where Dalmát Street preserves their memory today.
 Even in the 1980s, this street was inhabited exclusively by descendants of the original Dalmatians.
 These descendants now live throughout the city.

 Although the Ottomans had decimated the population of the region, starting in the 1690s, the population slowly began to increase and in 1872 it reached a level when the town-like character began to dominate again instead of the village-like character.
 The public administration as well as the business establishments made it possible to practice all the privileges entailing a city.
 Szentendre was granted city-status in 1872.
 In 1888 the railway between Szentendre and Budapest was opened.

 The calm provincial life of the city has attracted artists since the beginning of the 20th century.
 The Szentendre colony of artists came into existence in 1929.
 The so-called Szentendre School is connected with it.
 Today, more than two hundred fine and applied artists, authors, poets, musicians and actors live in the city.

 The city was a small town until the 1970s; its population hardly attained four thousand.
 The city at that time included only two parts: the downtown and Donkey Mountain, the latter of which became a living space at the beginning of the twentieth century.
-These two parts of the town are separated from all the rest of Szentendre’s areas by road 11.
+These two parts of the town are separated from all the rest of Szentendre's areas by road 11.

 Around the historical inner city some smaller settlements joined the town in the course of the centuries, some of which are present day Szentendre's traditional town areas such as Izbég and Derecske.
 Szentendre also contains green-belt areas such as Pannóniatelep, Püspökmajor, Pismány, Szarvashegy.
 By the end of the 1970s, due to a large-scale inner-city merger, the populated zone of the town enlarged considerably.
 By the beginning of the 21st century these areas were completely populated and the earlier small town attained the population of 25,000 in 2010.
 This expansion of the city practically ended traditional fruit-growing and gardening in Szentendre.

-The Outdoor Museum of Ethnography (Skanzen), founded in 1967, shows the village and urban societies' different layers, including the various groups' interior furnishings and lifestyles from the end of the 18th to the middle of the 20th centuries.
+The Hungarian Open Air Museum (Skanzen), founded in 1967, shows the village and urban societies' different layers, including the various groups' interior furnishings and lifestyles from the end of the 18th to the middle of the 20th centuries.
 This museum includes Europe's longest museum railway line, which was built in 2009.

 The museum is visited by tourists from both Hungary and abroad.

 The Witcher (TV series) (Netflix, 2019) used the museum grounds to depict the village that was the original home of the character Yennefer; this location was also used in scenes with the lead character, Ciri, at a time when she was in an area with a windmill.